What are opioids?

 What is addiction?

 Addiction is a disease that affects your brain and your behavior.
 At first, you have control over your choice to start using drugs.
 If you misuse a drug, its pleasurable effect eventually makes you want to keep using it.
-Over time, your brain actually changes in certain ways so that a powerful urge to use the drug controls your behavior.
+Over time, your brain actually changes in certain ways so that you develop a powerful urge to use the drug.

 Opioid drugs include:

 See a list of resources used in the development of this information.